greeve/eportfolio/04_competency_b.md

 This project demonstrated that the work performed in this public library is a valuable and relevant part of the library's local community.

-Library staff are the key to helping the library achieve its mission, vision, and values.
+The work and responsibilites of library staff directly contribute to achieving the library's mission, vision, and values.

 ## Conclusion

+Information professionals practice in a variety of organizational settings.

-- emerging technologies and trends
+Some work directly with emerging technolgies and trends.

-- evolving work place and work skills and requirements
+Information organizations in today's society require employees to keep pace with the evolving work skills and requirements.

+Progessional associations connect information professionals to a network of skills, best practices, and resources that assist them in accomplishing their work responsibilities and meet the needs of their communities.

 - professional associations, IR systems, and strategic planning

 - Start with what you understand the competency to mean - define the competency.
 Be careful to thoroughly address each part of the competency.
 Explain why it is important to the profession as a whole.
 Use the rubrics -these are your guidelines to writing a successful statement of competency.